accetto/argbash-docker/README.md

 Some time ago I've cloned the original [argbash][matejak-github-argbash] repository, because the original image available on the Docker Hub has been outdated at that time.

-Later I've added some helper [utilities][this-github-utils] that make using the dockerized **argbash** more convenient for me.
-They are pretty straightforward and the embedded help should be sufficient.
-I may add some documentation for the utilities sometimes later.
+Later I've added two wrapper [utilities][this-github-utils] that make using the dockerized **argbash** even more convenient.
+They are pretty straightforward and the embedded help should be probably sufficient, but I've added also the following [description][this-github-utils-readme] page.

 From time to time I'll merge the new updates from the original [argbash][matejak-github-argbash] repository.